thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 By not requiring any order for the specification of the flags, we have also gained the ability to provide defaults.

 But without reflection/introspection nor Herb Sutter's metaclasses, writing `FontOptions` took a lot of work.
-We can paliate their lack using macros.
-I know, the usefulness of the rest of the discussion is suspect because I am advocating for a paliative for the lack of list of arguments using an idiom that itself requires a paliative...
-As a team leader I would rather my teams express as much as they can in code, even if such expression requires using a multiplicity of techniques.  **That is the fundamental element of my doctrine for software engineering: Express everything in code**.
-Use whatever resource you must, including macros or leaping into other languages.
+We can palliate the lack of introspection with preprocessor macros.
+I know, the usefulness of the rest of the discussion is suspect because I am advocating for a palliative for the lack of list of arguments using an idiom that itself requires a palliative...
+As a team leader I would rather my teams express as much as they can in code, even if such expression requires a multiplicity of techniques.  **That is the fundamental element of my doctrine for software engineering: Express everything in code**.
+Use whatever resource you must, including macros or leaping into other languages to encode your knowledge.

-I will quote at length my old article, which assumed knowledge of yet another deficiency in C++, that you can't handle programmatically identifiers, discussed in my article [Introspection, preprocessing, ...](https://thecppzoo.blogspot.com/2015/11/introspection-preprocessing-and-boost.html):
+I will quote at length my old article, which assumed familiarity with yet another deficiency of C++, that you can't handle programmatically identifiers, discussed in my article [Introspection, preprocessing, ...](https://thecppzoo.blogspot.com/2015/11/introspection-preprocessing-and-boost.html):

-As you can see, instead of suffering of problems mentioned, this example:
+As you can see, instead of suffering problems mentioned, this example:

 1. shows how easy it is to understand exactly what are the options set,
 2. there is no need to remember the order,
 3. introducing new options won’t even necessarily require recompilation, and in particular no code change,
 4. and should you want to change the meaning of any of the options, a simple grep of the desired setter will tell you reliably all the call sites so that you change accordingly.

 Very probably inside the `Font` implementation you’d want to have a set of options.
-You could use `FontOptions` exactly as it is inside Font.
+You could use `FontOptions` exactly as it is inside `Font`.
 You could communicate internally the whole set of options using `FontOptions`.
 It is useful.

 Observe that the implementation of `FontOptions` is very repetitive.
 And incomplete, since the constructors, setters, etc, are not `constexpr` `noexcept`, there is no operator for comparison, etc; it is error prone too, at any moment one could have written `italic` meaning `bold`.
 These things are best left to something automated.
 Unfortunately, we begin with a list of identifiers (`bold`, …) and as already explained in the [previous article](https://thecppzoo.blogspot.com/2015/11/introspection-preprocessing-and-boost.html), there is no support in pure C++ for them; we have turned the inexpressible function call argument list into a list of identifiers, thus, as done in the previous article, the next best choice is to use preprocessing: